 Why do Construction insurance companies provide Builder’s Risk coverage for roofers?
 Because it will protect your business from financial losses.
 You may work on short-term projects with quick turnaround times.
-The truth is, damage and loss on a construction site can happen on the first day on-site.
+Furthermore, the truth is, damage and loss on a construction site can happen on the first day on-site.
 No matter how long or short your roofing project is, you can experience damages or loss.
-Without Builder’s Risk coverage, you will most likely pay for these out of your own pocket.
+As a result, without Builder’s Risk coverage, you will most likely pay for these out of your own pocket.
 Construction insurance companies will provide you with the appropriate cover at minimal cost.
 This reduces the risks to your roofing contractor business.

 2 Reasons Why Roofers Need Builder’s Risk